1 Kings 4

 - 1 Corinthians 1:24Christ the power of God, and the wisdom of God.Solomon's God-given wisdom (v.
 29) set beside the One the apostle names as the wisdom of God in person.

-- Colossians 2:3In whom are hid all the treasures of wisdom and knowledge.Wisdom that is native, not handed over at Gibeon - all of it stored up in Christ.
+- Colossians 2:3In whom are hid all the treasures of wisdom and knowledge.Wisdom native to the Son, all of it stored up in Christ - deeper than any gift bestowed at Gibeon.

 - Hebrews 1:3Upholding all things by the word of his power.Solomon spoke of all created things (v.
 33); the Son holds those same things up by His word.